 What is it?
 Given the area’s focus on academics and the sciences, it’s no surprise that Boston has a bevy of talented mixologists.

 Why go?
 Why merely go out for a meal when you can embark on an immersive sensory trip?
-Trailblazing bars include Drink and The Hawthorne, both of which offer an endless variety of creative drink options.
-For a truly mind-blowing experience, head to ArtScience: Culture Lab & Café, where the staff employs scientific techniques—look out for a fractional distiller behind the bar—when whipping up tasty concoctions.
+For a truly mind-blowing experience, head to local trailblazers such as Drink and The Hawthorne, both of which offer an endless variety of creative cocktail options.

 What is it?
 A pair of astronomy programs—both free to the public—offer primo star-watching opportunities.

 Why go?
 Every Wednesday night (weather permitting), Boston University’s Coit Observatory offers free (tickets required) public viewings of the stars.
 The program starts at 7:30pm in fall/winter, 8:30pm in spring/summer.
 Visitors can use telescopes and binoculars to see the great beyond.
 At the Museum of Science, the Astronomy After Hours program is offered for free on Friday nights from April through October.
 Both are weather permitting—call first.

 Don’t miss: IMAX movies in the five-story Mugar Omni Theater and multimedia shows at the Charles Hayden Planetarium, when visiting the Museum of Science.